Visiting for the Holidays - How Polite a House Guest Are You?

 Share if you can.
-Your host most probably will offer to drive you around.
+You're visiting for the holidays so definitely your host would love to drive you around.
 Usually, hosts insist on paying for your entertainment which is a good idea of you insisting on buying him or her coffee or dinner, at the very least.
 Be cheerful.
-Invite them along on some of your adventures.
+Mention things like inviting them on some of your adventures.
 Even if they cannot make it, they would be motivated to make some plans.

 Respect and observe house rules.
 A guest always gets special treatment.
 However, it is nice to be courteous and abide by the house rules.
 If they take their shoes off at the door, you are taking your shoes off.
 If everyone goes to breakfast earlier than your usual schedule, you are taking breakfast early.
 If they don’t smoke in the house, you don’t smoke in the house.
-If they recycle, you recycle.
 With the right etiquette, you are less likely to offend.

 Clean after yourself.